ryanwang520/api-docs/source/includes/_integrations.md

 ### Create a Quote when you don't sell the project

-Let's say you've edited a Drawing and want to auto-generate I360 Quote and Quote Items when you select "No" in "Did you sell this project" pop-up.
+Let's say you've edited a Drawing and want to auto-generate I360 Quote and Quote Items when you select "No" in "Do you want to push this proposal to I360?" pop-up.

 **Implementation Steps:**